SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 * The generated java classes are in the `org.taxi.nyc` package that we specified.
 * The `RideAveragePayload` and `TaxiStatusUpdatePayload` POJOs were generated from the schemas defined in our AsyncAPI document and includes getters/setters/toString/etc.
 * `Application.java` contains a `processDropoffRideAverages` method which takes in a `Flux<TaxiStatusUpdatePayload>` and outputs a `Flux<RideAveragePayload>`.
 Note the use of `Flux` since we specified `reactive=true` when generating the code skeleton.
-* The `application.yml` file contains the Spring configuration which tells oour app how to connect to Solace using the SCSt binder as well as which message channels to bind our methods to.
+* The `application.yml` file contains the Spring configuration which tells our app how to connect to Solace using the SCSt binder as well as which message channels to bind our methods to.
 * The `pom.xml` file contains the dependencies needed for the microservice.
 These include the `solace-cloud-starter-stream-solace` dependency which allows you to use the Solace SCSt.
 Binder.

 ### Subscribe to _dropoff_ events**